Upcoming Virtual Public Meeting Sign-Up:

 In 2018, the County, with the assistance of the Rails to Trails Conservancy, was awarded a $1.2 million TAP grant for construction of the first new segment of this trail.
 This approximately one-mile segment will be built between East Atlantic Avenue and the Conrail railroad tracks in Audubon and Haddon Heights.

-The first series of public meetings to present preliminary design plans for Priority 1 trail segments has been scheduled.
-These will be virtual meetings held via GoToMeeting.
-See above for dates and sign up information.
+The first series of public meetings to present preliminary design plans for Priority 1 trail segments was held virtually in 2020.
+See the hyperlinks above for more information.

 More public meetings will be held in the future for other trail segments as the design advances.